 The joint team will also analyze the client’s current overall business continuity management planning efforts.
 The BIA is a diagnostic survey that consists of issue analyses, risk identification, and assessment of potential business impacts and crisis situations.
 The diagnostic survey assists us to determine the client current capabilities, level of training, and categorization of potential business disruption situations.

 Contingency planning should be an integral part of your overall business continuity management process.
 Business Continuity and emergency planning requires a thorough review of your organization’s entire operation for safety and operational vulnerabilities.
 Following a business impact assessment (BIA) methodology, you should review essential operations as well as key suppliers, business, and data partners as well as infrastructure components that are deemed vital.
 Planning must include detailed contingency plans that will guide your organization in performing its critical functions during a disruption or disaster.

-All Hands Continuity of Operations and Continuity of Government services are based on the belief that COOP and COG plans should be developed as part of a Comprehensive Emergency Management Program using a planning process based on federal guidance, industry standards, and best practices in emergency management and continuity planning.
+All Hands Continuity of Operations and Continuity of Government services are based on the belief that COOP and COG plans should be developed as part of a Comprehensive Emergency Management Program using a planning process based on federal guidance, industry standards (such as those from the Business Continuity Institute), and best practices in emergency management and continuity planning.

 COOP and COG plans should detail all of the procedures that define how a government and the community will continue or recover its minimum essential functions in the event of a disaster.